MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-cli-app-node-sign-in-prepare-tenant.md

 ## Prerequisites

-- A Microsoft Entra ID for customers tenant.
-If you don't already have one, <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">sign up for a free trial</a>.
+* A Microsoft Entra ID for customer tenant.
+If you don't have one, [create a trial tenant](https://aka.ms/ciam-free-trial) or a [tenant with a subscription](./quickstart-tenant-setup.md) before you begin.
+* This Azure account must have permissions to manage applications.
+Any of the following Microsoft Entra roles include the required permissions:
+    * Application administrator
+    * Application developer
+    * Cloud application administrator

 ## Register the Node.js CLI app